veritasnetwork/Sovereign-Test-Rollup/README.md

 ### Enabling the Prover

 Proving is disabled by default.
-Enable it with these environment variables:
+Enable it with these environment variables before recompiling the rollup:

 - `export SOV_PROVER_MODE=skip` - Skip verification logic
 - `export SOV_PROVER_MODE=simulate` - Run verification logic in the current process